-Dominion Energy Gas Plans
+Dominion Energy Gas Plant

-We want to prevent this plant from ever being built.
 This would be a reckless and misguided project because:

 Methane is a potent greenhouse gas.
 To avoid worsening effects of climate change on our livelihoods, we need to keep as many fossil fuels as possible in the ground.
 Methane is a more powerful greenhouse gas than carbon dioxide.